devalab/BiRDS/README.md

 ## Environment

 The project can be setup using conda.
-Run the following commands in the root folder of the project.
+Run the following commands in the root folder of the project after cloning it

 ```bash
 conda env create -f environment.yml